Dianna Ortiz: Guatemala's Civil War

-U.S. official denials of involvement
+U.S. and Guatemala official denials of involvement

 According to a Salon reviewer of Ortiz's 2002 memoir, "federal investigators and State Department officials made an active effort to cover up her ordeal and to discredit her – understandably, as the United States is the major source of funding for the Guatemalan military."

 Former U.S. ambassador to Guatemala Thomas F. Stroock (1989–1992) said in 1995 that Ortiz's claims amounted to an allegation of U.S. involvement in her torture, which he denied.
 He said it was done by right-wing paramilitary forces in the country.